Clodagh Rodgers: Career

-Rodgers appeared with Honeybus on BBC Two's music programme Colour Me Pop on 12 October, 1968.
+Rodgers appeared with Honeybus on BBC2's music programme Colour Me Pop on 12 October 1968.
 Her career changed dramatically when she married John Morris, who became her manager.
 She signed a three-single deal with RCA in 1968, but the first two failed to chart.
 When producer and songwriter Kenny Young saw her on Colour Me Pop he telephoned the BBC to find out who she was.
-Clodagh Rodgers finally shot to chart success in 1969 under his creative wing and with Morris' management (Morris also later managed The Rubettes, Kenny and Fox), "Come Back and Shake Me" and "Goodnight Midnight" both were Top 5 hits and made her the best-selling female singles artist of 1969.
+Rodgers had chart success in 1969 under his creative wing and with Morris' management (Morris also later managed The Rubettes, Kenny and Fox), – "Come Back and Shake Me" was the first hit, reaching #3 (the song reached #2 in Ireland) and "Goodnight Midnight" followed later in the year reaching #4 – the two songs made her the best-selling female singles artist of 1969.

 The same year, she won 'The Best Legs' in British showbusiness and insured her voice for one million pounds.
-Her next two single releases "Biljo" and "Everybody Go Home, The Party's Over", were less successful.
-Neither broke the top 20 and the latter failed to reach the top 40.
-Her next single, "Tangerines, Tangerines" in January 1970 didn't chart at all, despite heavy television promotion on such highly popular shows as The Morecambe & Wise Show, Frost On Sunday and The Des O'Connor Show.
-The single was re-released in April 1970 with the B-Side track "Wolf" promoted as the A-Side, but it still failed to chart.
+Her next two single releases "Biljo" and "Everybody Go Home, The Party's Over" were both hits, "Biljo" being Rodgers third Top 20 hit.

-Young wrote and produced many of these songs.
-She also recorded "Scrapbook," penned by Billy Ritchie, which appeared on her 1969 album Midnight Clodagh.
-In 1970 she recorded "Give Me Just a Little More Line" with Young under the name Moonshine; though it achieved airplay and critical notice, it failed to chart.
+She also recorded "Scrapbook", penned by Billy Ritchie, which appeared on her 1969 album Midnight Clodagh.
+In 1970, she recorded the Labi Siffre song "Give Me Just a Little More Line" with Young under the name Moonshine; though it achieved airplay and critical notice, it failed to chart.
 Rodgers picked this track as one of her eight favourite discs when she appeared as the featured castaway on the BBC's Desert Island Discs in March 1971.

-In May 1970 Rodgers appeared on the bill at the NME poll-winner's concert, hosted by Tony Blackburn and Jimmy Savile.
+In May 1970, Rodgers appeared on the bill at the NME poll-winner's concert, hosted by presenters, Tony Blackburn and Jimmy Savile.
+She was voted favourite female singer for 1969.